 The Thematic approach organizes the curriculum around certain themes or cultural universals.
 Students might spend time focused on food.
 Then they might focus on transportation or government, and so on.

 What UMS says: Social Studies for grades 1 to 6 takes a thematic approach and encourages depth and breadth through independent study projects on various topics and themes.
 Our UMS curriculum highlights Canadian geography and history for grades 1 to 6, but also extends and enriches those topics with a global view and context.
-Teachers plan tangential learning activities and challenges, and also incorporate the use of Smartboards, media-based resources and iPads to teach both process and content.
-Social studies often leads to research projects and learning that emphasizes higher-order thinking.
-In addition, students in grades 3 to 8 participate in annual class trips to destinations that reinforce classroom learning, including Niagara Falls, Ottawa and Quebec.
-UMS also frequently sponsors school trips to destinations in the United States, such as New York city, and in Europe, with a bi-annual trip to Paris, France.
+Teachers plan tangential learning activities and challenges, and also incorporate the use of SMART Boards, media-based resources and iPads to teach both process and content.
+Social Studies often leads to research projects and learning that emphasizes higher-order thinking.
+In addition, students in grades 5 to 8 participate in annual class trips to destinations that reinforce classroom learning, including Niagara Falls, Ottawa and Quebec.
+UMS also frequently sponsors school trips to destinations in the United States, such as New York City, and in Europe, with a bi-annual trip to Paris, France.

 What UMS says: Students are UMS are progressively introduced to French vocabulary beginning as early as age 2, in our Pre-Casa and Casa program.
-Formal instruction in French begins in grade 1 -- giving elementary students several years of head start in French.
-During French lessons, students learn vocabulary and develop conversational skills, using a fun and interactive approach involving stories, props, music, games and activities. the main resource for French instruction is AIM -- Accelerative Integrated Method -- a system which uses hand gestures to represent and mimic sounds and words.
-This is a popular movement-based approach to learning that is especially helpful for active, high-energy students that enjoy expressing themselves through large-muscle movement (kinesthetic learning).
+Formal instruction in French begins in grade 1, giving elementary students several years of head start in French.
+During French lessons, students learn vocabulary and develop conversational skills, using a fun and interactive approach involving stories, props, music, games and activities.
+The main resource for French instruction is AIM -- Accelerative Integrated Method -- a system which uses hand gestures to represent and mimic sounds and words.
+This is a popular movement-based approach to learning that is especially helpful for active, high-energy students that enjoy expressing themselves through large-muscle movement (kinaesthetic learning).

 What UMS says: Inspired by the value of the arts, it is our goal to not only enhance the artistic abilities of our students but also to develop an awareness and appreciation of various art forms.
 Visual arts allows students to unleash a wave of talent through different media including drawing, painting, printmaking, and mixed media in both two-dimensional and three-dimensional formats.